williamahartman/Jamepad/README.md

 #### Current Limitations

 - Jamepad does not work on Mac OSX yet
+- The order of gamepads in Windows is not necessarily the order they were plugged in.
+XInput controllers are always moved to the front of the list.
+This means that the player numbers associated with each controller can change unexpectedly if controllers are plugged in or disconnected.
 - If using getState() in ControllerManager, a new ControllerState is instantiated on each call.
 For some games, this could pose a problem.
-- The order of gamepads in windows is not necessarily the order they were plugged in.
-XInput controllers are always moved to the front of the list.
-This means that the player numbers associated with each controller can change unexpectedly if controllers are plugged in or disconnected.
 - For now, when we build SDL, the  dynamic API stuff is disabled.
 This seems bad and should probably change.
 I just don't know how to get it to work through JNI with that stuff enabled.

 #### Building Jamepad